-On average a registered nurse will make $65,470 per year.
+The average registered nurse salary is $66,640 per year.

-By now most people have heard that there is a shortage of nurses.
-Why is that the case and why can't businesses just hire more nursing staff?
-The medical field is highly regulated and among the regulations is a minimum education requirement for nursing staff at various levels of care.
+Why can't hospitals and other healthcare providers just hire more workers and train them on the job?
+Nursing occupations are highly regulated and among the regulations is a minimum education requirement for nurses at various levels of care.
 To obtain a CNA, LPN, LVN, or RN nursing license, the candidate generally must:

-- Complete a state approved training or nursing degree program.
+- Complete a state approved nursing degree or non-degree program.

 - Pass the license specific state nursing competency exam.